 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

 - After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Type 4098968 in the Search box, and then click Search.
+Type 4346080 for Windows 7 SP1 and Windows Server 2008 R2 SP1 or type 4346083 for Windows Server 2008 SP2 in the Search box, and then select Search.

 - After you select all the packages that you require, click View Basket.